 Meat cleaver: Cleavers are available in a variety of weights and sizes.
 A meat cleaver is used primarily for cutting chops and needs to be relatively heavy to break through chine bones.
 A meat cleaver can only be used on a butcher block so as not to damage other cutting boards.
-The butcher block has a natural grain that absorbs the shock of the cleaver.
 A small cleaver may be used to help fabricate poultry or cooked bone-in roasts.

-Band saw: A band saw, although expensive, enables the fabrication of an enormous variety of cuts, such as bone-in steaks, chops, various bone-in roasts, osso buco, stews and bones for soup.
+Band saw: A band saw, although expensive, enables the fabrication of an enormous variety of cuts, such as bone-in steaks, chops, various bone-in roasts, stews and bones for soup.
 Extreme caution must be used when operating a band saw.
-Proper cleaning and maintenance is necessary.

-A grinder has a wide range of uses, including in-house burgers, sausages, and forcemeats.
+A grinder has a wide range of uses, including burgers and sausages.
 Meat grinders are available in a variety of sizes and power ranges.
 However, rather than buy a separate machine, grinding attachments for other kitchen machinery, such as a mixer or chopper, are an inexpensive alternative.
-Larger tabletop or floor models offer more horsepower and decrease time required to grind larger quantities.

 Meat is highly susceptible to pathogens because it has high water content.
 Great care must always be taken when handling meat products.
 The risk of contracting or spreading a food-borne illness must be taken very seriously.
 Salmonella, E-coli, staphylococcus areoles, campylobacter and listeria are examples of serious food-borne illnesses that can affect any consumer, especially young children, the elderly and those with compromised immune systems.
 The quickest was to see your mobile food business shut down is to start getting complaints filed against you for poisoning your customers.